ip-repo/python/README.md

 <h3> Playing with LLM's</h3>

-<a href="https://github.com/ip-repo/python/blob/main/ollama-rag-cli/ollama-rag-cli.md"> A local ollama RAG cli that allow to ask question about pdf and text files</a>
+<a href="https://github.com/ip-repo/python/blob/main/ollama-rag-cli/ollama-rag-cli.md"> A local ollama RAG cli that allow to ask questions about pdf and text files</a>

 <a href="https://github.com/ip-repo/python/blob/main/guided-context-ollama-chat/guided-context-ollama-chat.md">Text files as guided context to ollama local models with a streamlit ui </a>